Your cart looks a little empty!Continue Shopping

 Besides flavor, think about the body, tannin level, and acidity of each wine when making a selection.
-People who like bold, pungent flavors will enjoy wines with lots of tannins while beginner wine drinkers may be better off trying more subtle red wines with fewer tannins.
+People who appreciate bold, pungent flavors will find enjoyment in wines with abundant tannins, while those seeking the best beginner wine experience may opt for exploring the realm of subtle red wines with fewer tannins.

 The body of a wine refers to the feel of the liquid in your mouth.
 Go for full-bodied wines if you enjoy texture and a rich feel or opt for something light-bodied if you prefer an airy experience.
 Acidity can also affect the wine-drinking experience.
 Opt for high acid wines like light-bodied reds if you like tangy notes.

 All of these elements work together to create great bottles of flavorful wine.
 The best one really depends on you.
 Taste different wines and find what you love.